gobbyo/IoT/docs/tutorial-rasp-switchledwait.md

 ---
-title: Button Switch and 2 LEDs in a Simple Loop
+title: Button Switch and Waiting for Edge Lighting of LEDs
 description: #Required; article description that is displayed in search results.
 author: jbeman@hotmail.com
 ---

-# Tutorial: Button Switch and 2 LEDs in a Simple Loop
+# Tutorial: Button Switch and Waiting for Edge Lighting of LEDs

 In this tutorial, you learn how to: